-There is a very comprehensive reversal of the burden of proof in dealing with whistleblowers in this context: employers must prove that adverse actions taken against whistleblowers are not related to the whistleblowing/report.
+In this context, there is a very comprehensive reversal of the burden of proof in dealing with whistleblowers: employers must prove that adverse measures taken against whistleblowers are not related to the whistleblowing/report.

 Lawyers, defense counsel in a legally ordered procedure, chamber counsel, patent attorneys and notaries and their employees are not allowed to report information that becomes known to them.
 In the case of agents who do not belong to these professional groups, extensive regulations must be made which cover not only the company but also their employees in detail.